sagemath/trac_to_gh/Issue 500.md

 # Issue 500: upgrade maxima to version 5.13.0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/500

 Original creator: was